minhnguyenduy99/golden-owl-banking-app/README.md

 ## 4. API Documentation

-You can view API documentation by copying content of the file [swagger,yaml](docs/swagger.yaml) and pase it into the [Swagger Online Editor](https://editor.swagger.io)
+You can view API documentation by copying content of the file [swagger,yaml](docs/swagger.yaml) and paste it into the [Swagger Online Editor](https://editor.swagger.io)